What is the MITRE ATT&CK Framework?

 Specific adversaries tend to use specific techniques.
 The MITRE ATT&CK Framework catalogs information that correlates adversary groups to campaigns, so security teams can better understand the adversaries they are dealing with, evaluate their defenses, and strengthen security where it matters most.

-Adversarial tactics are specific technical objectives that an adversary intends to achieve, such as lateral movement, defense evasion, or exfiltration.
+Adversarial tactics are specific technical objectives that an adversary intends to achieve.
 Tactics are categorized according to these objectives.
 For instance, there are currently 14 tactics cataloged in the enterprise matrix: